 Shukaku manifests itself on Gaara's body by way of dark, raccoon-like circles that appear around his eyes.

-Deidara was assigned to capture Shukaku.
+Deidara is assigned to capture Shukaku.
 He does so, defeating Gaara and transporting his body to an Akatsuki hideout to extract the spirit.
-Although Shukaku was successfully extracted, resulting in Gaara's death, Chiyo used a forbidden jutsu to repent her old sin and revive Gaara at the cost of her own life
+Although Shukaku is successfully extracted, resulting in Gaara's death, Chiyo used a forbidden jutsu to repent her old sin and revive Gaara at the cost of her own life.

-As once stated by the Eight-Tails, Shukaku has a titanic hatred for the Nine-Tails, in response to judging the power of the tailed beasts by the number of tails they have.
-The fox, having the most tails, and Shukaku, having the least, causes Nine-Tails to view himself as the strongest and the latter as the weakest.
-Ever since the fox made the scathing insult, Shukaku goes into a vicious rage when he hears so much as the mere mention of his arrogant archenemy.
+As once stated by Gyūki, Shukaku has a bitter grudge against Kurama, in response to judging the power of the Tailed Beasts by the number of tails they have.
+Kurama, having the most tails, and Shukaku, having only one, causes the fox to view itself as the strongest and the tanuki as the weakest.
+Ever since Kurama made that scathing insult, Shukaku strives to find any opportunity to surpass its arrogant rival.

-- Ax-Crazy: The worst example among the biju for this sort of behavior, acting like a battle-happy drunkard.
+- Ax-Crazy: The worst example among the Tailed Beast for this sort of behavior, acting like a battle-happy drunkard.

-- Canis Major: Even if they're akin to racoons, tanukis are actually canines.
+- Canis Major: Even if they're akin to raccoons, tanukis are actually canines.

-- Driven by Envy: He hates the Nine Tails for viewing him as an inferior due to his single tail
+- Driven by Envy: It hates Kurama for viewing it as an inferior due to its single tail.

-- Jerk with a Heart of Gold: Turns out he actually warned Gaara to not fall asleep in early childhood.
-And despite not really liking the old priest who he was originally sealed in), it was kind enough to say he was like the Sage of the Six Pathes
+- Jerk with a Heart of Gold: Turns out it actually warned Gaara to not fall asleep in early childhood.
+And despite not supposedly liking Bunpuku (the old priest who he was originally sealed in), it was kind enough to say that he was like the Sage of Six Paths.

-- Large Ham: The Shukaku speaks bombastically much like a drunkard would.
+- Large Ham: Shukaku speaks bombastically, much as a drunkard would.

 - Power Tattoo: The markings on his body are Cursed Seals.

-- Tanuki: What he's based on, down to his rivalry with Kurama.
+- Tanuki: What it's based on, down to its rivalry with Kurama, a kitsune.

-- Took a Level in Kindness: Changes his attitude towards Gaara, even giving a Declaration of Protection.
+- Took a Level in Kindness: Changes its attitude towards Bunpuku and Gaara, even giving a Declaration of Protection to the latter.

 Host: Yugito Nii